spectruler/TutorBot/README.md

 //incase of errors in home page try to change data parameter in route + in grou.ejs and index.ejs
 //In homepage instead of tutor push question

+//problem with friendsId and others
+//no group members show

 index: group format :---- /request/:id/
                           /problem/ #toall
                           /tutor/:id/chat